Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/smartartnode/getbulletfillformat/_index.md

 ---
 title: getBulletFillFormat
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/smartartnode/getbulletfillformat/
+url: /php-java/aspose.slides/smartartnode/getbulletfillformat/
 ---

-## getBulletFillFormat()  function
+## getBulletFillFormat()  method

  Returns the FillFormat object that contains fill formatting properties for a node bullet.
  Note: can return null for certain types of SmartArt layout which does not provide bullets for nodes.
  Read-only  IFillFormat.

-### Result
+### Returns
 [FillFormat](../../fillformat)